Title 19 Wisconsin Legal Advocacy

 Most people work hard throughout their adult lives, saving for retirement.
 Whether they enter a nursing home, live with relatives or by themselves, senior citizens count on their life savings to see them through their golden years.
 Unfortunately, scammers see others’ life savings as their way to get rich.

 The elderly are often the target of financial scams for a number of reasons.
 Seniors usually have enough liquid assets to make them a viable target.
 They can also be isolated, making them more likely to trust a stranger who suddenly takes an interest in them.
 And they are often too embarrassed to admit they’ve been scammed to seek help.
-Whether it’s true or not, the elderly are perceived as being weaker and more easily tricked than other segments of society, making them the target of many scams.
+In addition, the elderly are perceived as being weaker and more easily tricked than other segments of society.
+Therefore, making them the target of many scams.

 Financial Scams Targeting the Elderly Come in Many Forms

-- Unexpected Money Scams: Sudden windfalls from lotteries, inheritances and other unexpected sources of large sums of money are often used as bait to collect sensitive financial information.
-A variant of this scam asks the victim to send money to pay for taxes, finder’s fees or similar administrative costs before receiving the non-existent money.
+- Sudden windfalls from lotteries, inheritances and other unexpected sources of large sums of money are often used as bait.
+And, used to collect sensitive financial information.
+A variant of this scam asks the victim to send money to pay for taxes.
+And, as a result, finder’s fees or similar administrative costs before receiving the non-existent money.

-- Housing Scams: Senior citizens who own their home are subjected to two kinds of scams.
+- Senior citizens who own their home are subjected to two kinds of scams.
 Some unscrupulous individuals will attempt to convince the elderly person they should not own a home and will get them to sign over the deed.
-Others persuade the victim they need some home repairs, take an upfront payment and either vanish or pretend to perform them.
+Others persuade the victim they need some home repairs.
+While they take an upfront payment and either vanish or pretend to perform them.

-- Fake Product Scams: By phone or by mail, products at too good to be true prices are offered to seniors.
+- By phone or by mail, products at too good to be true prices are offered to seniors.
 The telemarketer or direct mailer collects payment and then either sends nothing or a box containing dirt, rocks or something similar.